Simplifying your path to nationwide interoperability

 Why has Surescripts, through its subsidiary Surescripts Health Information Network LLC, applied to become a QHIN?

-If designated, a QHIN would add more clinical endpoints to the Surescripts network, helping locate and exchange more records.
+A QHIN adds more clinical endpoints to the Surescripts network, helping locate and exchange more records.
 TEFCA also provides for payment and exchange use cases that could power additional functionality such as care coordination, care management, quality measurement and risk adjustment.